cnwizards/node-wizard/README.md

 # Node Wizard

+### ⚠️ This project is still under development.
+Please use it at your own risk. ⚠️
 This is a controller that monitors the `Ready` state of the nodes.
 If a node is not ready, it will be cordoned off and drained.
 As soon as the node is ready again, it is uncorded.

 ## Why do we need this?